If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Fleur smiled.
 Now we’re even, Harry Potter.

-Harry glanced round the room as the ripple reached him, then shrugged and turned back to the girl he was arm in arm with.
+Harry glanced round the room as the ripple reached him, shrugged, and turned back to the girl he was arm in arm with.

-Fleur gasped.
-Her anger vanished like the wind from the sails of a ship.
+Fleur gasped, her anger vanishing like a candle flame pinched between her fingers.
 He can’t possibly have not felt that.

 The girl beside Harry Potter glared at Fleur with white-hot fury.
 The fingers of the hand not in Harry’s clenched into a fist so tight her knuckles turned white.

 Oh, merde.
-A cold chill trickled down Fleur’s spine.
-Feathers prickled beneath her skin.
-I tried to enthrall a boy in front of everyone.
+A cold sick feeling settled in Fleur’s stomach.
+I tried to enthral a boy in front of everyone.
+Just like they keep accusing me of doing.
 Merde.
 Merde.
 Merde.

 The girl started toward Fleur, ripping her wand out from under her coat, but Harry Potter caught her arm and whispered something in her ear.
-He gestured around them with one hand and a deep frown.
-They became locked in an argument of furious whispers.
-Harry pulled the girl back by her arm when she raised her wand at Fleur.
-She stuffed it away, then hauled him away into the corridor
+He gestured around them with one hand and a deep frown, and they became locked in an argument of furious whispers.
+She raised her wand again, yanking herself free, but Harry pulled her back.
+She stuffed her wand away and hauled him away into the corridor, two bright, furious patches of colour on her cheeks.

 He doesn’t know what’s going on.
 He’s defending me.
-Fleur turned on her heel and strode out.
-Her stomach churned so much she feared she be sick in the corridor.
-If that girl’s anything like me, then I’ve just become everything Emilie and Caroline accuse me of being.
+Fleur turned on her heel and strode out, her stomach churning so much she feared she be sick in the corridor.
+I’ve just done to that girl everything Emilie and Caroline accused me of doing to them.